Brennan-M/ai3202/Assignment3/README.md

 hCost = 0
 if isMountain == 1 and worldMaze[self.location[0]][self.location[1]] == 1:
 	hCost += 100
-elif isMountain == 1 and stepDistance == 2:
+elif isMountain == 1 and stepDistance == 2: # stepDistance == 2 signifies a diagonal move
 	# Previously added 10 since it was a mountain, so line below is just resetting the cost.
 	hCost -= 10
 self.distanceToStart += abs(endP[0] - self.location[0]) + abs(endP[1] - self.location[1]) + hCost
 ```
 As can be seen above, when moving diagonally, mountains will be ignored except for the case
 in which two diagonal mountains occur in a row.
 And diagonal moves are still preferred over
 horizontal and vertical moves through the Manhattan Heuristic.
+It is important to note
+that mountains are not ignored when moving vertically and horizontally, because this would be
+ignorant.

 ### Motivation and Reasoning
 The reason I chose my heuristic is simply based on the fact that the penalty incurred